hove-io/navitia_sdk_docs/docs/bookmark/ios/index.md

 | --- | --- | --- |
 | `max` | `Int` | Limit the result count. `0` for all data |

-- Get if a journey is added to favorites.
+:material-arrow-right: Get if a journey is added to favorites.
 Returns a boolean if the creation has succeed or not.

 ``` swift
 func isJourneyInBookmark(journeyId: String) -> Bool